FeliciaTay/odetoslack/README.md

     aws_secret_access_key = XXXXXXXX
    ```

-6. Create a new file *app.py* in the repository directory.
+6. Create a new *app.py* file in the repository directory.
 Paste the following code within:
     ```
    from flask import Flask
    app = Flask(__name__)

    @app.route('/')
    def hello_world():
-    return '<h1>Yeah, that is Zappa!
-Zappa!
-Zap!
-Zap!</h1>'
+    return '<h1>Hello there!</h1>'

    # We only need this for local development.
    if __name__ == '__main__':